bitdotioinc/python-bitdotio/README.md

 #### `bitdotio.pooled_connection(db_name)`

 Creates a context manager which provides a connection from the connection pool for the given database name.
-When the context manager is exited, the connection will be returned to the connection pool.
+When the context manager is exited, the connection's transaction will be committed, and the connection will be returned to the connection pool.

 _Args_:
 - `db_name (str)`: The name of the database to connect to.